jbshelton/GBC-2bpp-Video/README.md

 ---

 ### More to note on audio and DMA timing
-The 52 M-cycles after the 96 M-cycles reserved for hblank DMA during active video displaying will be used for changing SCY and writing to the color palettes EXCLUSIVELY, and the audio will instead be unpacked and played back during a different 52 M-cycle period during active displaying, as well as preparing DMA, since the tile data DMA during vblank will be timed to occur the 176 M-cycles after the dedicated audio and DMA prep interval.
+The 52 M-cycles after the 96 M-cycles reserved for hblank DMA during active video displaying will be used for changing SCY and writing to the color palettes EXCLUSIVELY, and the audio will instead be unpacked and played back during a different 52 M-cycle period during active (visible) displaying, as well as preparing DMA, since the tile data DMA during vblank will be timed to occur the 176 M-cycles after the dedicated audio and DMA prep interval.

 If you didn't catch that, normally, the first 52 M-cycles of the 80 M-cycle display interval is used to play back audio and set up DMA when necessary; the first 96 M-cycles of hblank are used to either DMA tile data to VRAM, DMA tile maps/attributes to VRAM, or just stall the CPU; and the last 52 M-cycles of hblank are used to change SCY and write to color palettes.
 However, during vblank on the first frame of a bank, the remaining 28 M-cycles during the display interval and 148 M-cycles of hblank are used entirely to DMA tile data to VRAM.

-Only 13 of the 24 unused "visible" lines are taken up for DMA transfers, so the remaining 11 lines can be used to unpack and write the color palettes, if doing so during the first few reserved hblank sections isn't possible
+Only 13 of the 24 unused "visible" lines are taken up for DMA transfers, so the remaining 11 lines can be used to unpack and write the color palettes, if doing so during the first few reserved hblank sections isn't possible.

+For initial timing of the audio in order to work correctly, a horizontal blanking interrupt will be used as a base.
+Apparently, it takes 5 M-cycles in order to start executing an interrupt, so it could be assumed that accounting for a horizontal interrupt, hblank lasts 5 M-cycles less.
+I will test this visually by having offscreen tiles blacked out, and having on screen be all white, and changing SCX at a specific time in order to calculate when the display interval starts.
+From there, I can build the audio and other subroutines around the timing.

 ---

 ### Other notes
 - I may or may not rickroll people with this when I finish it (I've already rickrolled at least one person with my semi-HQ audio encoder progress update lol)
-- Because the player doesn't have any specific monochrome decoding/decompression aspects other than the smaller palette, I may make a version that encodes 32-color video at half the framerate
+- Because the player doesn't have any specific monochrome decoding/decompression aspects other than the smaller palette, I may make a version that encodes 32-color video at half the framerate (and another last note: have red, green, and blue bias instead of grayscale bias for palette optimization)